roshnipai05/ysp-esp32-mesh-firmware-onestep/README.md

   cd path/to/ysp-esp32-mesh-firmware/python-interface/src
   ```
 - **On Windows:**

-  Go to where you have downloaded the zip file and extract all of its contents before executing the commands in terminal
+  Go to where you have downloaded the zip file and extract all of its contents.
+  Now open `Powershell` from Start Menu and follow the instructions below.
   ```
+  cd path\to\ysp-esp32-mesh-firmware-main\
+  MOVE . ..\ysp-esp32-mesh-firmware\
+  cd ..
+  rmdir ysp-esp32-mesh-firmware-main\
-  cd path\to\ysp-esp32-mesh-firmware-main\ysp-esp32-mesh-firmware-main\python-interface\src\
+  cd ysp-esp32-mesh-firmware\python-interface\src\
   ```
   You can open this folder in VS-Code or any other IDE of your choice.
 But make sure you use a terminal to follow the rest of the instructions.